Harvey, 2nd grade student at Bulli Public School in Bulli, Australia.

 The range of projects include environmental art, book-making, installations, collective drawings and scientific experiments.
 These projects allow for experiential learning and encourage the children to explore and be inquisitive.
 Through making art, collectively discussing their artworks in the class, carefully packaging them to share with their friends abroad, the young artists proudly present their heritage.
 At the end of the exchange the works are collected to create an exhibition in the school and online.
 The whole school benefits from the artistic exchange as the artworks received from other countries are displayed in the school for everybody to enjoy.

 Why we do it?

 Dialogue, exchange, and having skills to honestly express oneself will create more understanding and peace within ourselves and each other.
+Research has shown the positive effects of Social Emotional Learning on educational, interpersonal, among other lifetime outcomes.
+Dear You’s art-based curriculum provides tools and practices to support positive identity development, creative self-expression, and empathic communication.
 This project is inclusive to all teachers, students and artists.
 Ultimately, this project reaches creatives of all ages all over the world.
 Dear You provides creative tools for promoting understanding and multicultural exchange, that can be then used by educators and applied in their classrooms.
 It provides an opportunity for artists and educators to create international connections.
 The main benefactors of Dear You project are, of course, the children.
 Through engaging with their peers across the globe, young people learn about other cultures, not only in another country but within their own group, too!